danieldeutsch/repro/models/Template.md

 ## Docker Information
 - Image name: List the name of the corresponding docker image
+- Docker Hub: Add the link to the image on Docker Hub if it exists
 - Build command: Provide documentation on how to build the image
   ```shell script
   repro setup <model-name> \